basnijholt/nijho.lt/content/post/diction-agent-cli-qwen/index.md

 ## 2. The recipe

-You need an NVIDIA GPU with the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html), Docker Compose, and a private route from your iPhone to the server.
+You need an NVIDIA GPU with the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html), Docker Compose 2.30 or newer, and a private route from your iPhone to the server.
 I use a Headscale-managed network, but Tailscale or plain WireGuard works just as well.

 Create an empty directory for the stack: